Fall 2021 Exam Procedures

 Students with accommodations should follow the in-class exam procedures.
 Heather Beatty will contact students with accommodations about their exam administration.

-Although all exams will be administered remotely, all students are subject to the University of South Carolina School of Law Honor Code.
+All students are subject to the University of South Carolina School of Law Honor Code.
 For in-class exams, Blackboard, Examplify, TWEN, and Microsoft Word record when students begin to work on the exam, how long students work on the exam, and when the exam is submitted.
 Please be mindful that working on an exam longer than the allowed time without permission to do so violates the Honor Code.

 The Honor Code of the University of South Carolina School of Law applies to all aspects of examinations.
 I pledge that I will neither give nor receive unauthorized assistance on, nor will I engage in prohibited communications regarding any examination.
 I understand that any communication with another person about the content of an exam or exam answers will be treated as a serious violation of the Honor Code and may result in a failing grade for the course.